Kiran6248/superchef-ms4/README.md

 2. A kitchenware website, where buyers can easily find the product according to their category.
 3. To make the product’s view based on many sorting types.
 For example, price- low to high, high to low.
 Rating- low to high, high to low.
 Etc.
 4. The Site owner will have full control over the products, He/She can add, edit and delete products.
-5. Site will have Blogs related to kitchen and cooking, for the better involvement of the user.
+5. The site will have Blogs related to kitchen and cooking, for the better involvement of the user.

 ### **User Stories**